brooklabteam/www/join.md

 <h2>Field Technicians</h2>

-In part with Ekipa Fanihy, I periodically hire **Field Technicians** (usually American post-bac students; see [the Team page for more](/team)) to work with Malagasy graduate students catching and collecting samples from wild fruit bats in Madagascar.
-I have found this to be rewarding opportunity for both parties to engage in scientific and cultural exchange.
-Applications are now past due for positions beginning in January 2022.
-Please check back next year for new opportunities and additional hires!
+We are hiring a new **Field Technician** for the upcoming 2022-2023 year!
+This job is targeted towards American post-baccalaureate students eager to work with Malagasy PhD students on [Ekipa Fanihy](/team)) to catch and collect samples from wild fruit bats in Madagascar.
+I have found this to be a rewarding experience for both American and Malagasy students in the past, allowing both parties to engage in scientific and cultural exchange.

-Please see [here](/jointhelab/fieldtechjob) for a previous job description!
+Applications for our current position are due on April 29, 2022.
+Please see [here](/jointhelab/fieldtechjob) for a job description and a link to an application!

-If you are interested in finding research positions in the meantime, you may want to explore the following job boards or research opportunities:
+Outside of my lab, if you are interested in finding research positions in the meantime, you may want to explore the following job boards or research opportunities:

 <ul>
   <li>ECOLOG-L job board (note you need to register first for access- <a href="https://halllab.asu.edu/how-to-join-the-ecolog-job-board/">instructions here</a>)</li>